Mont-Saint-Michel Abbey: Benedictine abbey

 The rapid growth of wealth of the church-abbey Saint-Michel became an obstacle to its function and nature.
 The religious used their wealth, coming from the piety of the rich surrounding princes, to satisfy their pleasures.
 Local nobles tried to obtain the favors of the Mont's religious inhabitants to spend it on meals, travels, and hunting in their company, which became their main occupation.

 When Richard 1st, son of William 1st, became duke of Normandy, he tried using his authority to return them to a more monastic life.
-After failing to do so, and with the approbation of pope John XIII and king Lothair, he decided to replace them with a monastery of the Benedict order, as mentioned in Introductio monachorum ("the installation of the monks"), a treaty written around 1080–1095 by a Mont-Saint-Michel monk trying to defend the independence of the monastery toward the state.
+After failing to do so, and with the approbation of pope John XIII and king Lothair, he decided to replace them with a monastery of the Benedictine order, as mentioned in the Introductio monachorum ("the installation of the monks"), a treaty written around 1080–1095 by a Mont-Saint-Michel monk trying to defend the independence of the monastery toward the state.

-After getting the approval from the local warlords and religious of the Norman abbeys, the monastery of Saint-Wandrille, Saint-Taurin-d’Évreux and Jumièges, Duke Richard I sent an officer and some soldiers to the Mont Saint Michel to announce his order: return to a religious life style and become a member of the Benedict order or leave the Mont.
-Only one accepted and all the others left, leaving the abbot Maynard 1st, coming from Saint-Wandrille abbey, to establish a Benedict ruling.
+After getting the approval from the local warlords and religious of the Norman abbeys, the monastery of Saint-Wandrille, Saint-Taurin-d’Évreux and Jumièges, Duke Richard I sent an officer and some soldiers to the Mont Saint Michel to announce his order: return to a religious life style and become a member of the Benedictine order or leave the Mont.
+Only one accepted and all the others left, leaving the abbot Maynard 1st, coming from Saint-Wandrille abbey, to establish a Benedictine house.
 The installation of the Benedictine monks took place in 966, which is marked as the founding year of the Mont-Saint-Michel Abbey.
 Those monks added the double-nave, pre-Romanesque church Notre-Dame-sous-Terre.

-William de Volpiano, the Italian architect who had built the Abbey of Fécamp in Normandy, was chosen by Richard II of Normandy to build the church of the abbey in 1060.
-He designed the Romanesque church of the abbey, placing the transept crossing at the top of the mount.
-Many underground crypts and chapels had to be built to compensate for this weight, forming the basis for the supportive upward structure that can be seen today.